velopaymentsapi/VeloOpenApi/README.md

 ## velo-java-examples

-This [repository](https://github.com/velopaymentsapi/velo-java-examples) contains simple code examples you can use to see how the API used with your API keys.
-These are simple, step by step examples.
+This [repository](https://github.com/velopaymentsapi/velo-java-examples) contains simple code examples you can see how to use the Velo Payments API.

+These are simple step by step examples which show you common use cases.

 ## velo-java-sdk